Zaheer-Emeran/Python_Week-1-4-/README.md

 ### Opening, Reading and Writing
+#### Reading Files
 Make sure you always close the file after opening it! <br>
+If you write to a txt file that doesn't exist, the program will create the file. <br>
+If you write to a txt file that does existm, it will overwrite the data within it.

 > f = open('test.txt','r') --> r = read, w = write, a = append <br>
 > print(f.mode) <br>
 > f.close() <br>